Home

 You may want to try cutting down little by little first.
 If you're successful, you'll probably be amazed by the results!
 Here's what to do...

-* Keep track on paper of how much you take and when
+• Keep track on paper of how much you take and when.

-* One week at a time, try to cut down on the total that you take.
+• One week at a time, try to cut down on the total that you take.
 If you take several at a time, cut down the number little by little.

 Because of the nature of migraine, it may be better to take less overall rather than just trying to "wait a little longer".
 It's often better to take a little early on.
 Just try taking less.
 After the first dose in a day, do try waiting a little longer.
 Use a watch timer if you must, and start setting it for a little longer and a littler longer.

-As always, this article is for your information, and should not replace a visit to the doctor.
-Your doctor can do a lot to help you through a time of cutting down on drugs.
-Don't be afraid to talk to your doctor and get help as soon as possible.
 Many, many people – perhaps even most migraineurs, have had the problem to some degree sometime in their lives.
 Dealing with rebound headache now can save you a LOT of pain – I can't overemphasize that!
 Make a plan now to lessen your drug intake and try something new to deal with your headaches.
 There are lots of ideas on this website to get your started.
-WebMD has a particularly helpful article on rebound headache here.
-Check it out for the views of some doctors on the topic.